 Subacute lead poisoning, usually seen in sheep or older cattle, is characterized by anorexia, rumen stasis, colic, dullness, and transient constipation, frequently followed by diarrhea, blindness, head pressing, bruxism, hyperesthesia, and incoordination.

-GI abnormalities, including anorexia, colic, emesis, and diarrhea or constipation, may be seen in dogs.
+GI abnormalities, including anorexia, colic, emesis, and diarrhea or constipation are predominant manifestations in dogs.
 Anxiety, hysterical barking, jaw champing, salivation, blindness, ataxia, muscle spasms, opisthotonos, and convulsions may develop.
 CNS depression rather than CNS excitation may be evident in some dogs.
 In horses, lead poisoning usually produces a chronic syndrome characterized by weight loss, depression, weakness, colic, diarrhea, laryngeal or pharyngeal paralysis (roaring), and dysphagia that frequently results in aspiration pneumonia.